The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Summary and conclusions

 Our findings suggest that current state-of-the-art cosmological hydrodynamical simulations of galaxies, coupled with post-processing modeling, are viable and compelling tools to study the 21cm signal at large scales during the epoch of reionization.
-Future studies with fully coupled radiative transfer, as well as higher resolution hydrodynamical simulations with resolved interstellar medium and supernova feedback physics, will enable more quantitative predictions for the \textit{astrophysics} within the 21cm signal.
+In fact, the impact of stellar feedback on the ages and metallicities, and thus ionizing emissivities, of stellar populations is often omitted in the modeling of the 21cm signal, which instead, for a given predicted 21cm signal, we find to be largely degenerate with the ionizing escape fraction model.
+Our findings therefore highlight the need for properly accounting for these effects in order to e.g. constrain the ionizing escape fraction from the current observed limits on 21cm power.
+On the other hand, future studies with fully coupled radiative transfer, as well as higher resolution hydrodynamical simulations with resolved interstellar medium and supernova feedback physics, will enable more quantitative predictions for the \textit{astrophysics} within the 21cm signal.